brooksandrew/simpleblog/_posts/2014-08-09-photography-in-rock-creek-park.markdown

 title:   "Owl in Rock Creek Park"
 date:   2014-08-10
 categories:
-tags: [Photography]
+tags: [photography]
 ---

-After attempting some low-light shots with the newly purchased DSLR camera, I quickly realized it was seemingly impossible to get any non-blurry photographs.
+After attempting some low-light shots with the newly purchased DSLR camera, I quickly realized it was nearly impossible to get any non-blurry photographs.
 Any attempt at an exposure with shutter speed slower than 1/30 s just didn't work.
 I couldn't keep the camera steady enough with my hands--cycling through the hills of Rock Creek Park with a backpack filled with gear and getting short of breath certainly didn't help.